 3. Grays River Covered Bridge.

 The Gray’s River Covered Bridge was lobbied for by dairy farmer Hans P. Ahlberg in 1905.
 The county agreed to build it at a cost of $2615.00.
-Ahlberg owned land on both sides of the river and needed to get a way to get wagon traffic across.
-An tin roof and cedar siding were added in 1908 (note the sign next to the bridge says 1906) to protect the bridge from the rain and weather.
-Cedar shingle porches were added in 1915 to protect the entrances.
-The bridge supplemented an existing swinging (Submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+(Submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 67 times since then.
+It was originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 110 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.